Skip to main content

 The EU has been providing humanitarian assistance to Palestinians in need since 2000, supporting people affected by emergencies and shocks.

-The protracted humanitarian situation of Palestinians in the Gaza Strip has sharply deteriorated following the intensification of hostilities after the terrorist attack on Israel perpetrated by Hamas on 7 October.
+The protracted humanitarian situation of Palestinians in the Gaza Strip continues to deteriorate rapidly due to the continued intensification of hostilities after the terrorist attack on Israel, which left more than 1,200 Israelis dead.

-The full-scale military operation, along with the complete siege on Gaza imposed by the Israeli Government, has brought the already dire humanitarian situation in Gaza to a catastrophic level for the 2.2 million population.
+The consequent full-scale Israeli military operation, along with the blockade of Gaza, has brought the already dire humanitarian situation there to a catastrophic level for the 2.2 million population resulting in sustained and significant loss of life combined with persistent displacement among civilians.

-As a long-standing humanitarian donor, the EU responds to the population’s most pressing needs.
-This is done line with the humanitarian principles of humanity, neutrality, impartiality and independence.
+As a long-standing humanitarian donor, the EU is responding to the population’s most pressing needs.
+This is done in line with the humanitarian principles of humanity, neutrality, impartiality and independence.

 What are the needs?